Rossmaxx/tictactoe/Readme.md

 ### Welcome to my tic tac toe game

-I am making this tic tac toe game as a project to learn about c programming.
-Anyone welcome to help me
+I am making this tic tac toe game as a project to learn about c++ software development

 todo:
+- fix cmake integration
 - add gui on Qt (and other implementations)